HighTech-Innovators/devops-plusplus/docs/principles/P9-tie-performance-thresholds-to-perception-not-tradition/core.md

-# \# Tie Performance Thresholds to Perception, Not Tradition
+# \# A Benchmark Based Method to Derive Metric Thresholds

 #

-# Tie Performance Thresholds to Perception, Not Tradition is the principle that performance targets must be anchored in how users and stakeholders experience the system, not in inherited defaults, outdated “best practices,” or arbitrary numbers copied from other products.
-Many organizations carry latency thresholds and scaling rules that were never validated against real user perception, business risk, or device/network reality.
-In this session we repeatedly saw that performance cost multiplies through I/O, retries, coordination, and runtime overhead, and that the easiest response to traditional thresholds is overprovisioning.
-This principle prevents that waste by ensuring thresholds are meaningful: if you demand 100 ms everywhere because “that’s the standard,” you will pay for it forever, often without measurable user benefit.
-Conversely, if you accept slow behavior where users do notice, you lose trust and revenue.
-The goal is to spend performance budget where perception makes it valuable.
+# A Benchmark Based Method to Derive Metric Thresholds is the principle that performance targets must be derived from measurable baselines and system reality, not from inherited defaults, generic web audits, or numbers copied from other products.
+Too often teams treat coarse benchmarks, such as 1 to 2 second Lighthouse style guidance, as sufficient proof of quality, while simultaneously enforcing unrealistic millisecond targets uniformly inside systems where the cost compounds at much finer scales.
+This session repeatedly showed that performance cost multiplies through I O, retries, coordination, and runtime overhead, and that the easiest response to vague benchmarks or inherited targets is either complacency or overprovisioning.
+The benchmark based method prevents both failure modes by forcing thresholds to be computed from evidence: what the system can do today, what users actually perceive, what dependencies actually deliver, and what the business can afford.

 #

 # When this document uses \*\*p95\*\* or \*\*p99\*\*, it refers to \*\*percentiles\*\* in a latency distribution. \*\*p95\*\* means \*95% of requests complete at or below this time\* (5% are slower). \*\*p99\*\* means \*99% of requests complete at or below this time\* (1% are slower).
-Percentiles matter because users experience the slow outliers as “random slowness,” and those outliers often drive reliability risk and capacity headroom.
+Percentiles matter because users experience the slow outliers as random slowness, and those outliers often drive reliability risk and capacity headroom.

 #